redrook/rookshot/three.md

 Addison and Jordan spawn in by Melissa.

-[Melissa] Jordan, get some explosives, Addison, get inside that building and quietly find the registration computer.
+[Melissa] Addison, get inside that building and quietly find the registration computer.
+Jordan, get some explosives.

 [Addison] On it. (runs around the building)